ATV & UTV Wheel Offset: What It Is & How to Read

 Some manufacturers have added the acronym “PS” before the two numbers, which stands for PowerSport.

-The offset is one of several measurements that make up a wheel’s fitment specifications.
+The offset is one of several measurements of a wheel’s fitment specifications.

 Confused?
 Don’t worry; all of this will make sense in a minute.